javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 # Object to primitive conversion

+What happens when objects are added `obj1 + obj2`, substracted `obj1 - obj2` or printed using `alert(obj)`?

+There are special methods in objects that do the conversion.

 In the chapter <info:type-conversions> we've seen the rules for numeric, string and boolean conversions of primitives.
 But we left a gap for objects.
-Now let's close it.
-And, in the process, we'll see some  built-in methods and the example of a built-in symbol.
+Now, as we know about methods and symbols it becomes possible to close it.

 [cut]

-## Where and why?

-The process of object to primitive conversion can be customized, here we'll see how to implement our own methods for it.
-But first, let's see when it happens.

-That's because the conversion of an object to primitive value (a number or a string) is a rare thing in practice.

 For objects, there's no to-boolean conversion, because all objects are `true` in a boolean context.
 So there are only string and numeric conversions.

-For instance, numeric conversion happens in most mathematical functions.
-But do we run maths on an object as a whole?
-Rarely the case.
-It also occurs when we compare an object against a primitive: `user > 18`.
-But should we write like that?
-What such comparison actually means?
-Maybe we want to compare `18` against the age of the `user`?
-Then it would be more obvious to write `user.age > 18`.
-And it's easier to read and understand it too.
+The numeric conversion happens when we substract objects or apply mathematical functions.
+For instance, `Date` objects (to be covered in the chapter <info:date>) can be substracted, and the result of `date1 - date2` is the time difference between two dates.

-As for the string conversion...
-Where does it occur?
-Usually, when we output an object like `alert(obj)`.
-But `alert` and similar ways to show an object are only used for debugging and logging purposes.
-For real stuff, the output is more complicated.
-It is usually implemented with special object methods like `user.format(...)` or in more advanced ways.
+As for the string conversion -- it usually happens when we output an object like `alert(obj)` and in similar contexts.

-Still, there are still valid reasons why we should know how to-primitive conversion works:

-- Simple object-as-string output (`alert` and alike) is useable sometimes.
-- Many built-in objects implement their own to-primitive conversion, we need to know how to work with that.
-- Sometimes an unexpected conversion happens, and we should understand what's going on.
-- The final one.
-There are quizzes and questions on interviews that rely on that knowledge.
-Looks like people think it's a good sign that person understands JavaScript if he knows type conversions well.

 ## ToPrimitive

-When an object is used in the context where a primitive is required, it is converted to primitive using the `ToPrimitive` algorithm, thoroughly described in the [specification](https://tc39.github.io/ecma262/#sec-toprimitive)).
+When an object is used in the context where a primitive is required, for instance, in an `alert` or mathematical operations, it's converted to a primitive value using the `ToPrimitive` algorithm ([specification](https://tc39.github.io/ecma262/#sec-toprimitive)).

-That algorithm joins all conversion cases and allows to customize them in a special object method.
+That algorithm allows to customize the conversion using in a special object method.

-When a built-in function (like `alert` or mathematical functions) or an operator (like an addition or substraction) get an object as their argument, they initiate the to-primitive conversion using one of 3 so-called "hints":
+Depending on the context, the conversion has a so-called "hint".

+There are 3 variants:

 `"string"`
-: When an operation expects a string, for object-to-string conversions, like:
+: When an operation expects a string, for object-to-string conversions, like `alert`:

     ```js
     // output